KarlScheibelhofer/java-crypto-tools/README.md

 #### Aliases

-The PEM format usually does not contain names for its entries.
+The PEM format usually does not contain names for entries.
 Thus, this implementation usually generates artificial key aliases on loading a keystore.
 For private key entries with associated certificate chains, the end entity's certificate subject DN in its RFC 2253 format is used as alias name of the entry.